 Your Options If There’s A French Train Strike

-I had it planned to a T. I’d spent countless hours figuring out my itinerary for my upcoming June trip to France with flights booked and accommodations arranged.
-And then it happened.
+I had everything planned to a T. After countless hours mapping out my June trip to France—flights booked, accommodations arranged, itinerary locked in—bam!

 French rail strike calendar (2018)